cbachhuber/dotfiles-and-post-installation-scripts/README.md

-# My Ubuntu OS installation script and config files
+# My Ubuntu Post Installation Script and Config Files

-Tested for Ubuntu 18.04 LTS
+Tested for Ubuntu 18.04 LTS.

 I suggest cloning this repository to ~/.dotfiles.
 Though any other location will work as well.
 Just make sure to not touch the folder after you started relying on the dotfiles in it.